 Lotus World Music Festival

 Are you thinking about signing a lease to move off campus?
 Maybe you are already living off campus, and have questions about your lease or about being a tenant in Bloomington.
 We’re here to help!
-Join Student Legal Services (SLS) and the Division of Student Affairs (DSA) on Wednesday, September 29 at 5 pm for a workshop on leasing and living off campus in Bloomington in the Dogwood Room of the Indiana Memorial Union.
+Join Student Legal Services (SLS) and the Division of Student Affairs (DSA) for a workshop on leasing and living off-campus in Bloomington.

 Study for Midterms